obniz/obniz/doc/i2c.md

 # Peripherals I2C
-I2C.
+i2c can be used.
-i2c0 is only available. max speed 1Mhz.
+There is only i2c0 that is available.
+Max speed is 1Mhz.
-Master/Slave.
+Master/Slave mode.
-But slave mode only works with "written" events. you cant set data to be read.
+But slave mode only works with "written" events.
+You can't set data to be read.

-OverView
+Overview
 ```Javascript
 // Example
 // master mode sda=2 scl=3 400khz no internal pull up